suhrabjan/BulkImageResizer/README.md

 # BulkImageResizer

  BulkImageResizer automates image resizing and compression of any number of images in a folder.
-I developed this script to automatically resize and compress the images for responsive web development.
+I developed this script to automatically resize and compress the images for responsive front end web development.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Followig instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites